Help your home stay clean and more organized while building confidence along the way! Here are 10 ways kids can help at home.

-I am not a super-neat person (contrary to popular belief after I wrote this massive post with 100+ ideas for organizing!), but there is something about having all the beds made each day that makes my home feel pulled together even if everything else is a disaster.
+One of my favorite ways that kids can help at home is with their laundry.
+There is something so nice about having all the beds made each day that makes my home feel pulled together… even if everything else is a disaster.
 So I implemented a rule (it’s more like a tradition now) where each child starts making her bed at age 5 every day – and I mean every day.
 (You, too, also have to make your bed to set a good example!)

-When my daughters make their beds, I never, ever touch touch them – no matter what.
-It will become a source of pride – if you go and make the bed “better”, your child will feel like you’re disappointed in his/her efforts.
-You’d be amazed by how fast they get good at it!
-And it quickly becomes a habit, too – my girls have even made their beds in a hotel room before they realized what they were doing!
+When my daughters make their beds, I never touch them – no matter what.
+If you go and make the bed “better”, your child will feel like their efforts weren’t quite good enough.
+And you’ll be amazed by how fast they get good at it!

-Side Note: Our girls also give up their blankets at age 5 (as I mention in this post with 10 things to think about before your child starts kindergarten - one of my most popular posts).
+Our girls also give up their blankets at age 5 (as I mention in this post with 10 things to think about before your child starts kindergarten ).
 So, if they can show us that they’re grown up enough to make their beds and sleep without a blanket, they can get their ears pierced whenever they’re feeling brave!
 That’s our deal.
 Turning five is serious business around here. 🙂

-Another favorite laundry tip: label a divided sorter as shown so your kids can help you sort correctly.
-My kids walk into the laundry room, and then they can match the colors (even before they can read) to ensure that they toss their clothing into the right bin.
-They actually think it’s kind of fun when they’re little – matching the colors is like a game to them!
+Another favorite laundry tip: label a divided so your kids can help you sort correctly.
+My kids walk into the laundry room, and they can correctly sort their clothes, even before they can read.
+When they are little, they actually think it’s kind of fun.
+Matching the colors is like a game to them!

 Are you the laundry fairy?
 One day I realized that I was just that.
 My kids would open their drawers, and clean clothes would magically appear.
 So I began stacking their laundry on their beds; now they are responsible for putting it away.
 I don’t think that’s too much to ask after I’ve washed and folded it all!
 (Until about age 5-6, they might need a little help, though, or your folding will be a waste of time as they shove everything in their drawers!)
 I get my work done more quickly this way, and it teaches them to pitch in.
 Our family is a team, and I want them to understand that.

-I love this new “drawer system” so much that I wrote an entire post about it!
+Something I implemented years ago was to avoid stacking your clothing in piles and make everything is visible.
 Almost every drawer in our house is arranged this way now (including my own!), and I can’t begin to tell you how great it is!
 For kids, especially, it helps them see exactly what they want so they aren’t rummaging through their drawers frantically in search of something.
-You can also fit a lot more in drawers this way – you won’t believe how much space you can create!
-Kids also will wear a larger variety of their clothing – they won’t just keep returning to whatever is on top!
+You can also fit a lot more in drawers this way!
+Kids also will wear a larger variety of their clothing – they won’t just keep returning to whatever is on top.

 I am a huge fan of encouraging my kids to dress themselves as soon as they’re able (there are a lot of crazy outfits between the ages of 3-6!).
 And as I said above in #4, I also ask them to put their clothing away.
 But they can’t do either of these things if they can’t reach their stuff!
 Take a look around your child’s room – if you store most clothing up out of their reach, maybe you can move some things around to help them become more independent – and that helps you get time back in your day, too!

 Just as you want your kids to be able to reach their clothing, it would help them if they could hang up their own towels as well.
 When we did some renovating recently, we installed hooks for the kids down low.
 They’re no longer throwing their towels up toward the towel bar (where everything often ends up in a wet heap on the floor)!
 You can also dry more towels at once this way (and more thoroughly), which allows the towels to be used a few times – and that cuts down on your laundry, too!
-(Are you seeing a pattern here?
-How can we save time so we can have more of it to do the things we really want to do?!)
+(Are you seeing a pattern here?!)

 I’ve found that it’s so important to have a designated place for kids to keep their backpacks.
-We were able to create a mudroom in our home (see the renovation here, complete with a fun chalk wall!), but even if you simply place a chair in your entryway as your “backpack spot”, that will do the trick!
-Our girls are also expected to unload their bags (I don’t need to go fishing for their lunchboxes each night – I ask them to bring them to the kitchen for me), and then they also pack up their bags each morning.
+Mudrooms are great, but even if you simply place a chair in your entryway as your “backpack spot”, that will do the trick!
+One of the chores for kids we implement is that our girls are expected to unload their bags (I don’t need to go fishing for their lunchboxes each night – I ask them to bring them to the kitchen for me), and then they also pack up their bags each morning.
 When you have a set routine like this, it helps the whole family stay more organized – and it’s always great to start teaching your kids young to be responsible for their own things.

 Among the 100+ organizing tips I share in this popular post, this toy bin tip is one of my favorites!
 I created some labels with pictures to help my kids put their toys away in the right spot – even the non-readers could just follow the pictures.
 I’m far from the “neat-police” when it comes to toys (I want them to be having fun!), but when the toys get completely mixed up, it makes it hard for the kids to play when pieces are missing, etc. This picture system has made a world of difference in our house – they can find what they need now (well, most of the time, anyway!).